mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/ondemand.md

 #### On-Campus

 To upload a folder, drag and drop the folder from your local desktop to your OnDemand Files app browser window.
 As you drag the folder to the window, your cursor should show a copy indicator.
+The video on [how to connect to OnDemand](https://mcw0.sharepoint.com/:v:/s/RCCAdminSite/EUR9PjgZlwVLpSNai9MATkkB4tTG6bmzsT7TJ1Qdqz35Wg?e=2NG4k6){:target="_blank"} also includes an example of uploading a folder on-campus.

 #### Off-Campus